What Can You Do With a Finance Degree and What Is the Cost?

 Is a Degree in Finance Worth It?

-Good News: Entry-level compensation in the field of finance tends to top the national median salary.
-The employment rate in this sector is expected to grow 8% “from now until 2030.
+Entry-level compensation in the field of finance tends to top the national median salary.
+The employment rate in this sector is expected to grow faster than average through 2033, according to the Bureau of Labor Statistics.

 What Kinds of Finance Degrees Are There?

-Educational institutions can offer a Bachelor’s in finance, Associate’s Degrees, Master’s Degrees (including MBAs), and Doctorate programs.
-Wondering what to do with a finance degree?
+Educational institutions can offer a bachelor’s in finance, associate degrees, master’s degrees (including MBAs), and doctorate programs.
 Popular subfields within a finance program include financial planning, management, and accounting, which could help steer you in a career direction.

 Financial Management